aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fonts/_index.md

 ## Font Formatting

 Current font formatting is represented by a Font object returned by the DocumentBuilder.Font property.
 The Font class contains a wide variety of font properties possible in Microsoft Word.
-The below example shows how to set font formatting.
+The below example demonstrates how to set font formatting.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithDocumentBuilder-SetFontFormatting.java" >}}